ehanahamed/quizfreely/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest any idea, feature, or improvement
+about: Suggest ideas or new features
 title: ''
 labels: ''
 assignees: ehanahamed